FidoProject/Fido/README.md

 }
 ```

+## Authors

+Fido was created by [Michael Truell](https://github.com/truell20) and [Joshua Gruenstein](https://github.com/joshuagruenstein).

 ## Contributing

-Send us a pull request.
-We will be happy to add you as a contributor and credit you in the README.
+Send us a pull request or open issues.
+We will be happy to add you as a contributor and credit you in the README if you do either.